prasadhonrao/devcamper/docs/spec.md

 3. **User Enrolling in a Course**
    - User browses available bootcamps → Clicks on a bootcamp → Views available courses → Selects a course → Clicks "Enroll" → Completes payment (if applicable) → Gains course access.
+-> need to add enroll button under each course

 ### 6.3 Accessibility Considerations